google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

 order: 4
 key-takeaways:
   tldr:
-  - "dfdf "
-  - "dfdf"
+  - "Call <code>register()</code> to install a service worker."
+  - "Learn to use Promises before attempting service workers."
+  - "Service workers have a limited scope and requrie HTTPS."
+  - "The install process has two events: install and activate."
+  - "Use <code>claim()</code> to start proxying immediately."
 notes:
   promises:
-    - "<b>Promises</b>&mdash;Notice the use of .then() at the end of the register() function.
+    - "<b>Promises</b>&mdash;Notice the use of <code>.then()</code> at the end of the <code>register()</code> function.
 This is an example of an ECMAScript 2015 construct called a <a href='https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/Promise.jsm/Promise'>Promise</a>.
 Service workers make heavy use of Promises.
 If you've never used Promises before, you should familiarize yourself with them before trying to implement a service worker."
   https-only:
     - "<b>HTTPS Only</b>&mdash;As we'll see later, service workers can do almost whatever they want to HTTP requests and responses.
 Since this would make them targets for man-in-the-middle attacks, they must be served over HTTPS.This doesn't mean you need HTTPS for development and testing.
 Service workers served over localhost will also work."
   sws-dont-control: